alirk/alirk.github.io/_pages/about.md

 Recent News
 ======
+- 11/2025 Ali Ramezani-Kebrya has received **Top 10% Area Chair Recognition at NeurIPS 2025**!
 - 11/2025 **[TRUST – The Norwegian Centre for Trustworthy AI](https://www.trust-aicentre.no/english/news-and-events/news/trust-launch.html)** has launched today with a keynote by Yoshua Bengio, Sigrun Aasland, and Karianne Tung!
 - 11/2025 Our paper *[Aligning Attention with Human Rationales for Self-Explaining Hate Speech Detection](https://openreview.net/pdf?id=GGhmNxzOp2)* has been accepted to **AAAI 2026**!
 - 11/2025 Tobias Müller has started his PhD at UiO.
 Welcome Tobias!